Cookie Consent by Free Privacy Policy Generator website

 Sustainable design and construction

-Sustainable development can be defined as 'development that meets the needs of the present without compromising the ability of the future generations to meet their own needs' (The Brundtland Commission, 1982).
+The NPPF defines sustainable development as “meeting the needs of the present without compromising the ability of future generations to meet their own needs” (as defined by the Resolution 42/187 of the United Nations General Assembly).

 Useful links